smoothsec/dev/README.md

                         suricata-ips-afpacket.yaml.
 It is placed at <code>/etc/init.d/</code>.
                         However, it should not be execuable when it is not implemented.
                         You can replace the original suricata init script with this script when AF_PACKET is implemented.
 Make sure to make it execuable before use.
+Rules can be reloaded without starting Suricata.

 <b>suricata-ips-afpacket.yaml</b> - YAML config file of Suricata that running IPS (AF_PACKET).
                              It works with suricata-ips-afpacket.
 It is placed at <code>/etc/suricata/</code>.
                              Assumed that eth0 and eth1 are used for monitoring interfaces.
+Rules reload without starting Suricata.

 <b>suricata-ips-nfqueue</b> - Init script for Suricata that running IPS (NFQUEUE).
 It works with ips-queue and
                        <code>/etc/init.d/bridge</code>.
 Assumed eth0 and eth1 are bridged as br0.
                        It is placed at <code>/etc/init.d/</code>.
 However, it should not be execuable when it is not implemented.
                        You can replace the original suricata init script with this script when it is implemented.
 Make sure to make it execuable before use.
+Rules can be reloaded without starting Suricata.

+<b>suricata-ips-nfqueue.yaml</b> - YAML config file of Suricata that running IPS (NFQUEUE).
+                            It works with suricata-ips-nfqueue.
+It is placed at <code>/etc/suricata/</code>.
+                            Rules reload without starting Suricata.

 <b>tips.info</b> - Tips for using and manage SmoothSec